ksisjaya/solar-panel/README.md

 # Summary
 This project uses an arduino and servo motor to position a solar panel such that it is always following a source of light.
+Check out this [demo](https://www.youtube.com/watch?v=HCxZ_Fg01gc&feature=youtu.be) of the solar panel in action.

 # Hardware
 The circuit schematic used for this project is as follows: